 Yesterday, my own dog was attacked.
-Well, almost attacked, but only because I knew how to stop it from happening.
+Well, almost attacked.
+But only because I knew how to stop it from happening.

 Here’s what went down:

 I was walking with a client and her dog during a training session.
 Far off in the distance, a dog and person were approaching us.
 Even from hundreds of feet away, I could see that the dog was already eye locked on us.
-My client assured me this was a friendly dog that she knew from the neighbourhood but as it approached, it’s body language only became more threatening as it threw off signals like a stiff, slow, stalking gait, cold, hard stare that was fixed on my dog and repeated tongue flicking.
+My client assured me this was a friendly dog that she knew from the neighbourhood.
+But as it approached, its body language only became more threatening as it threw off signals like a stiff, slow, stalking gait, cold, hard stare that was fixed on my dog and repeated tongue flicking.

 This was no joke – the dog was literally three times as big as mine – and everything about its body language screamed “I am coming over there to end you.”

 As we were about to cross paths on opposite sides of the road, the dog crossed the road towards us pulling her owner behind her and, within a second, went on the attack after my dog, ripping the leash out of the owners hand and almost knocking her off her feet.

 But here’s where my skills came in.
 Twenty years of training and experience has prepared me for moments like this and, before the offending dog had a chance to get to mine, I jumped in front of my dog to block its approach and then advanced on it as I repeatedly shouted at it.
 The dog did NOT expect my reaction and startled right as it got to my dog, backing off and walking back to its owner, a frail older woman, who didn’t weigh more than a minute, uselessly standing there with a stunned expression on her face.
 She didn’t even pick up the dogs leash right away but let it wander around for a bit instead.